 So, every morning while on vacation, I made delicious smoothies for breakfast.
 In the afternoon and evening, I used the awesome pan to saute, fresh, local, organic veggies.
 Then I used my prior research and knowledge (along with recommendations from the guide at the house) of the area for the best eat out adventures.

-I particularly like this pineapple smoothie in the early fall.
+I particularly like this pineapple smoothie recipe with milk (non-dairy) in the early fall.
 We usually have a few splendidly warm Indian summer days in New England and a healthy pineapple smoothie is so refreshing.
 Looking for more information about pineapples?
 Read these 8 Fun Facts.
+You could also make this a pineapple coconut smoothie, but substituting coconut milk and it would be delicious!

 Some Other Smoothies To Try-

-Sitting in the sun sipping this pineapple smoothie is amazing.
+Sitting in the sun sipping this pineapple smoothie recipe is amazing.
 And it is kid friendly too!
+If you have smoothies often, consider these glass straws.
+How awesome!

 Although, as the weather starts changing, I am looking forward in the next few months to making some of my delicious soups and finding new favorites.